samjcheng/samjcheng.github.io/index.md

 * Structure-preserving guided retinal image filtering and its application for optic disc analysis, MICS 2019.

 ## News:
+* 2023-01: One paper "CLC-Net: Contextual and Local Collaborative Network for Lesion Segmentation in Diabetic Retinopathy Images" has been accepted by Neurocomputing.
 * 2022-12: One paper "CPP-Net: Context-aware Polygon Proposal Network for Nucleus Segmentation" has been accepted by TIP.
 * 2022-10: Happy to be 'Top 2% Scientists Worldwide' in the area of artificial intelligence & image processing, identified by Stanford University, 2022. https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw
 * 2022-09: One paper "RA Loss: Relation-Aware Loss for Robust Person Re-identification" has been accepted by ACCV.